Saturday 6th December 2025, East Dean Village Hall, Eastbourne, BN20 0DR

 Runners must carry the following equipment with them at all times and will be disqualified for failing kit checks.
 Inspections will take place before, during, and after the race.

-A large part of the route will be on the South Downs Way and on these sections there will be South Downs Way, way-marker posts showing the Acorn sign symbolising a National Trail.
-However, large parts will also not be on the SDW.
 We will mark the entire route mainly with UK Ultra arrows but also, UK Ultra ribbons and ground flags.
+All of these are reflective and will light up when your head torch beam shines on them.
 A map and compass are not necessary at all although, never a bad idea.

 There are also small carparks along the route that can potentially be dangerous.
 Please be cautious of vehicles when approaching and passing through these.